Eastern Air Lines (2015)

-Eastern Air Lines Group, Inc. was an American low-cost airline based in Miami, Florida, founded in 2015.
+Eastern Air Lines Group, Inc. was an American low-cost airline from May 2015 to September 2017, based in Miami, Florida.
 It operated charter flights between Miami and destinations in the United States, Caribbean and Latin America.

 In 2017, Swift Air acquired the Boeing 737-800 assets of Eastern Air Lines stating, "Eastern Air Lines’ name, assets, and associated trademarks will be retained within the transaction."